Choosing an Injection Method

 In this type of assisted injection, you copy small code snippets appropriate to your framework into your page templates or other code that creates your pages.
 This snippet contains the two variables

 JS_FOOTER, which the app agent replaces with the appropriate information in the response object at runtime.

 For detailed information on using this form of assisted injection, see Using Attribute Injection.

 If you are using Nginx or Apache as a web container or as a reverse proxy in front of your web container, you can use directives to inject the agent into the response object.
-See Injection Using Nginx or Injection Using Apache for more information.
+See Injection Using Nginx or Injection Using Apache.